moby/moby/CONTRIBUTING.md

 [security@docker.com](mailto:security@docker.com),

 Security reports are greatly appreciated and we will publicly thank you for it.
-We also like to send gifts&mdash;if you're into Docker schwag make sure to let us know We currently do not offer a paid security bounty program, but are not ruling it out in the future.
+We also like to send gifts&mdash;if you're into Docker schwag, make sure to let us know.
+We currently do not offer a paid security bounty program, but are not ruling it out in the future.